andrewconnell/sp-dev-training-spfx-deployment/Demos/03-versions/README.md

     1. Select the expand icon, a diagonal line with two arrows in the top right corner, to expand the web part toolbox:
     1. Scroll to the bottom and notice the new web part is not listed.
 This is because web parts are added to the web part gallery by activating a feature.

 > When the package was deployed, the features within it were activated.
-Without versioning the package, SharePoint does not see any changes within it.
-Thus it does not activate or reactivate any new or existing features.
+Without versioning the package, SharePoint does not see any changes within it, thus it does not activate or reactivate any new or existing features.

 ### Update the SharePoint Package Version